Noel Harrison: Touring shows

-Return to England
+Return to the United Kingdom

-In 2004, Harrison returned to the UK, relocating his home to the county of Devon.
+In 2004, Harrison returned to the United Kingdom, relocating his home to the county of Devon.
 He continued to sing, appearing in occasional concerts to finance the recording and release of his self-produced albums, such as Hold Back Time.
 A compilation album of his work titled Life Is a Dream was released by the American 'Reprise' record label in 2003, and his debut album, Noel Harrison, was re-released in 2008.
 In 2010, he recorded a new album, From the Sublime to the Ridiculous!.
 The record was made as part of the Internet event, The RPM Challenge, which challenged musicians to record a new album from scratch during the month of February.

 In June 2011, Harrison played Glastonbury Festival's "Spirit of '71" stage, marking 40 years since his appearance at the second staging of the festival.
 The performance was televised by the British Broadcasting Corporation, including a backstage acoustic version of the song "The Windmills of Your Mind".